 A Tribute To My Dad

-This is a re post from a blog I wrote back in August of 2011.
-Considering it’s been fifteen years since my father passed away, I thought it was fitting.
+This is a repost from a blog I originally wrote back in August of 2011.
+Considering that today marks twenty years since my father passed away I thought it was fitting.
 October 17, 1997 is a day that will live with me forever.
-If you’ve read this post already, my apologies.
+If you’ve already read this post before, my apologies.
 I felt obligated to reflect on the life of my Dad once again.
-If this is the first time you’re reading, I hope this gives you some perspective on why life is so precious.
+If it’s the first time you’re reading this, it’s a bit long, but stick with it.
+I hope it gives you some perspective on why life is so precious.

 Where to begin?

 There are so many things I remember about my Dad.
 He was a tough guy.
 A south paw that everyone else in my family respected.
 A hard ass at times.
 Someone you didn’t want to get into a scuffle with.